mad1anna/disease-gene-gcn/README.md

-Disease–Gene Link Prediction with GCNs on Hetionet
+Disease–Gene Link Prediction with Graph Mining and Graph Neural Network on Hetionet

 A proof-of-concept Graph Convolutional Network (GCN) that mines Hetionet’s disease–gene subgraph to predict novel associations.